 Click here to learn more about corporate memberships on the Hubway website.

-The University of Minnesota's Humphrey School of Public Affairs recently finished a study looking at the economic benefits for businesses located near a bike share station.
+The University of Minnesota's Humphrey School of Public Affairs looked at the economic benefits for businesses located near a bike share station.
 They found that on average, users spending an additional $1.29 per trip at local businesses, and that generally the frequented sit-down restaurants, coffee shops bars, and grocery stores.
 Extrapolated out over the entire system, bike share users were spending an additional $150,000 a year.

 Read the news article for more information.

 Bike Share Stations Attract People to the Neighborhood

 The Project for Public Spaces says that bike share stations are natural conversation starters, attract a stream of diverse users at all times of day and night, and become landmarks that concentrate activity - all things that are important for adjacent businesses.
 Read more here.

 Bike Share Cities are Safer